The Talladega Report

 There are several reasons, rationalizations really, for the longevity of secrecy around all of this.
 Protecting the corporations who helped the United States win World War II is not one of them because of the Price-Anderson Act, written into law in 1957.
 The Price-Anderson Act spawned a number of laws including but not limited to: 42 U.S.C.
 2210 indemnifies persons indemnified against public liability for bodily injury, sickness, disease or death, or loss of or damage to property, or for loss of use of property caused outside the United States by a nuclear incident occurring within the United States.
 Other laws including 42 USC 2210, 48 CFR 952.250-70, 17 ELR 10185 and others.
 Missing from all of these reports and pieces of legislation is the awareness of incidents predating 1957 and before any licensing was ever considered; notably ALAAP, Port Chicago and others.
 While we recognize that everything humanly possible has and continues to be done, simplex radon pamphlets do not adequately protect the public.
 Only full disclosure and informed decisions by the public can accomplish that task.

 Most often “those who sacrificed to win a war” stopped paying the price at war’s end.
+Obviously those injured during battle sacrificed the remainder of their lives.
 In this particular case Americans are seemingly still paying that price today.
 While the SolREI company believes what transpired at ALAAP was an accident, it should not continue to justify secrecy for the sake of our progeny.
 It is time to tell the truth.
 Having said that the company managers and Founders have determined that the company cannot be seen to profit from any of these revelations for the sake of the victims continuing to pay the price of liberty and freedom to this day.
 All of our information has been provided.
 We have investigated to the fullest extent possible.
 What can be done within the capabilities of humanity are already being done.
 It serves no real purpose to inflame public sentiment that would affect not just Alabama, but Arizona, California, Indiana, the Marshall Islands, Mississippi, New Mexico, Nevada, and Washington State.
 Our history is not what we have been told and taught.

 SOLREI INC provided a copy of The Talladega Report to the FBI following a theft incident resulting in their asking about materials which had not been released publically.
 The Talladega Report was one example we provided them.
 Years later the FBI reported back to us that “no Federal employee alive today has any memory of events at ALAAP” and they saw no reason for continued secrecy on the matter.
 We will let the public make that determination.